CogWorksBWSI/GitPracticeRepo/README.md

 ```

 This is great if you're working in a team and one of your teammates has made changes that they want to share to the group.

+Like pushing, you will need internet to pull from GitHub.

 ## Merges
 Not only can you add new files, you can also edit existing ones and update them on the remote repository the exact same way you'd add new ones.
 Git will MERGE your local repository with the remote one, updating it.